mahauni/linux-notes/README.md

 ```

 the command is find all files in the dir that correspond to the flags, like -user to find the user, -name to find some file with specif name and a lot of more of flags.
-the -type f is to get only the files with the path.
+the -type f is to get only the files with the path. <br>

 the exec command need the command, flags like --parent to cp all the parents folders too to a certain dir